o11yfest/o11yfest.org/_pages/2022/sponsor.markdown

 # Call for Proposals

 All sponsors are required to submit a presentation to [our CFP will be open on Jan 10th](/cfp).
-Our event is not 'pay to play' or otherwise quid pro quo like some other traditional events, as we do not sell speaking spots...rather, we require non-sales and non-product pitches as contributions from all sponsors who want to participate in and with our community.
+Our event is not 'pay to play' or otherwise quid pro quo like some other traditional events, as we do not sell speaking spots...rather, ***we require a [non-sales and non-product] presentation*** as contributions from all sponsors who want to participate in and with our community.

 The best thing to do for now is to sponsor o11yfest on {{ site.current_event_dates }} and join our community for some great conversations and connections!